Ontology or the development of an ontological system is not an

 traditional terms.
 As already pointed out, and as will become

-clearer later, our own ontology is realistic in a sense, but
+clearer later, our own ontology is realistic in one sense, but

 fully compatible with a conventionalist form of essentialism, or